 To set the parking brake, hold the regular brake pedal down with your right foot.
-Push down the parking brake pedal with your left foot.
+Pull up on the parking brake handle.
 If the ignition is on, the brake system warning light will come on.
 To release the parking brake, hold the regular brake pedal down.
-Pull the handle, located just above the parking brake pedal, marked BRAKE RELEASE to release the parking brake.

-If the ignition is on when the parking brake is released, the brake system warning light will go off.
+Pull the parking brake handle up until you can press the release button.
+Hold the release button in as you move the brake handle all the way down.

 Driving with the parking brake on can cause your rear brakes to overheat.
 You may have to replace them, and you could also damage other parts of your vehicle.
-Always check to be sure your parking brake is fully released before you drive.

-If you are towing a trailer and are parking on any hill, see "Towing a Trailer" in the Index.
+If you are towing a trailer and are parking on a hill, see "Towing a Trailer" in the Index.
 That section shows what to do first to keep the trailer from moving.